Franz Wagner scores 23, Magic win their 2nd straight to open season 102-97 over the Trail Blazers

 Orlando closed the gap and tied it at 52 on Franz Wagner’s 3-pointer before heading into halftime with a 63-55 lead.
 Sharpe led all players with 13 points in the half.

-Paulo Banchero’s jumper gave the Magic a 70-59 lead early in the second half.
-The Blazers pulled within 72-69 on Sharpe’s 3-pointer.
+Paulo Banchero’s jumper gave the Magic a 70-59 lead early in the second half before the Blazers pulled within 72-69 on Sharpe’s 3-pointer.
 Banchero, last season’s rookie of the year, finished with 14 points and seven rebounds.

 Ayton had 14 points and 15 rebounds for Portland.